TheAdamBC/AdamBC/README.md

 </br>

-The above command will by default create an Adam BC 'fs' DApp, a 'filesytem' heavy application.
+The above command will by default create an Adam BC 'fs' DApp, a 'filesystem' heavy application.

 Currently Adam BC can build 3 types of DApps;